 Western tarsier

-The Tarsier looks as if it was made from spare parts.
-Its giant eyes take up most of its face, its fingers are as long as its entire arm and its incredibly long back legs could have come from a frog.
+The Tarsier looks as if it were made from spare parts.
+Its giant eyes take up most of its face; its fingers are as long as its entire arm, and its incredibly long back legs could have come from a frog.
+The best chance of spotting a tarsier will be on a nocturnal jungle hike.

 Malay Civet